 Use: For Emailing, Networking & More

 Gmail is the first application I open in my browser every single day.
 It is how I get updates about new comments on my new blogs and how I network with people on the internet.
-People always talk about how great Twitter, Facebook and Google+ are for networking.
+People always talk about how great Twitter, Facebook and Linkedin are for networking.
 I do appreciate the networking possibilities that these services offer however I believe email is still the best medium to do business.

 I have used Gmail actively since I was offered a beta account many years ago.
 Most other email services now match the vast storage that Gmail offers however Gmail still excels in a number of area.
 In particular, its integration with other services.
 First part Google programs such as Google Chat, Calendar, Drive and Hangouts, are all integrated into the way Gmail works.
-There are a huge number of third party applications that integrate with it well, such as the note taking service Remember The Milk.
+There are a huge number of third party applications that integrate with it well, such as the note-taking service Remember The Milk.

-Worthy Alternatives: Outlook, FastMail, ThunderBird
+Worthy Alternatives: Outlook, FastMail, ThunderBird, MailBird

 You now know the resources that I rely on to blog successfully every day.
-I am sure that many of you are surprised that Twitter or Facebook were not on the list.
+I am sure that many of you are surprised that Twitter or Facebook was not on the list.
 I do use these services but I would not consider them essential to my blogging routine.
 If anything, they can be a distraction to me finishing my work.

 What blogging tools can you not do without?
 Please let us know in the comment area.